kaesluder/ed-debby/README.md

 ## Differences so Far

 It probably won't be possible to get full compatibility, particularly in the area of regular expression processing.
+If compatibility is a concern, please use the default `ed`.
 Here are some differences so far:

 - Gnu `ed` uses a linked list for the buffer structure.
 Rust sources strongly recommend Rust's dynamic vector or other data structures instead.
 For now that seems like a safe bet.
+- Command history, editing, and other quality-of-life fetures provided by `rustyline`.